lg550055/data-structures-and-algorithms/python/docs/tree_intersection/README.md

 ## Approach & Efficiency

-The Binary Tree class has three similar traversing methods that return a list of the values in the tree.
+The Binary Tree class has three similar traversing methods (e.g. in_order) that return a list of the values in the tree.

 Traverse each tree once to obtain the list of its values.
 Iterate through the shortest list of values, adding each value to a hashtable if: